Sub-agents

 Creating a Supervisor Agent

-array during initialization:
+array during supervisor initialization:

 import { Agent } from "@voltagent/core";